The information in this article is explicitly related to the Tempest sensor device.

 The Tempest device uses an integrated solar power charge module with four south-facing (north-facing in the southern hemisphere), vertically-oriented solar panels.
 This geometry provides optimal solar charging even in low sun angles at high latitude locations.

-The Tempest device contains a 1300mAh internal rechargeable battery that uses the LTO (Lithium-titanate) chemistry, ideal for use outdoors and in extreme temperatures.
-LTO batteries are safe on the environment and have a very long lifetime of almost 50,000 cycles - which is decades of recharging.
+The internal rechargeable battery in Tempest is an LTO (Lithium-titanate) type, 1300mAh battery.
+This is ideal for use outdoors and in extreme temperatures.
+LTO batteries are safe on the environment and have a very long lifetime of almost 50,000 cycles - which is many years of recharging.

 The LTO battery will continue normal charging up to about 113°F (45°C) and down to about -40°F (-40°C).
-And the battery will continue providing power well outside this temperature range for as long as it has a charge - usually long enough to return to a range where the battery can resume charging again.
+The battery will continue providing power outside this temperature range for as long as it has a charge which is usually long enough to return to a range where the battery can resume charging again.

 Battery Level Indicator

-You can check the battery level for your device by viewing the status page for your station: In the app, go to Settings > Stations > (choose a station) > Status
+You can check the battery level for your device in the station's status page: In the app, go to Settings > Stations > (choose a station) > tap Status > scroll down to the Tempest device's battery level.

 Battery Card Display

-You can display a device's battery voltage in the app.
-To enable a battery card indicator on the data display, go to Settings > Stations > (choose a station) > Advanced > toggle Enable Battery Card
+You can display a device's battery voltage card in the app.
+To enable the battery card on the data display, in the app, go to Settings > Stations > (choose a station) > Advanced > tap 'Show Battery Card' > tap Save on the settings menu.

 Power Save Modes